-Before joining Capitol Counsel, Kardon was senior vice president of Capitol Hill Consulting Group, a Washington, D.C. government relations firm.
-There, he advised clients on health, energy, taxation, and natural resources issues.
+- Capitol Hill Consulting Group, Washington, D.C. – Senior Vice President.
+Advised clients on health, energy, taxation, and natural resources issues.

 - Office of Senator Ron Wyden (D-OR), Washington, D.C. – Chief of Staff for 18 years.

 - Office of Congresswoman Barbara Boxer (D-CA), Washington, D.C. – Legislative Director, D.C.
 Office Chief of Staff, and Legislative Assistant on energy and the environment.

 - Government Activities and Transportation Subcommittee, Washington, D.C. – Staff Director.
 Investigative subcommittee under Congressman John Conyers (D-MI) and the House Government Operations Committee.

 - Kardon has served on a variety of Boards of Directors, including MERSCORP, Inc., Reston, VA; Habitat for Humanity, Portland, OR; and Self-Enhancement, Inc., Portland, OR.
 He currently serves on the Board of the Oregon League of Minority Voters.

 - Kardon was awarded the Dean John A. Knauss Fellowship in 1989 by the U.S. Department of Commerce.